fonoster/routr/docs/getting-started-routing.md

     domains: [sip.local]
 ```

 And voila!
 That's all the configuration you need for intra-domain communication.
-For calls outside the domain, see [[Domain Egress Routing]] and to receive calls from the PSTN check [[Domain Ingress Routing]]
+For calls outside the domain, see "Domain Egress Routing" section and to receive calls from the PSTN check section "Domain Ingress Routing"

 > To setup your sip devices use information found in `config/agents.yml`.
 Also, you must use the Host/IP of Sip I/O server as
 > the OUTBOUND PROXY of your sip device.